que-es-encapsulacion-objetos-en-programacion

 }

-In C++, members are declared as public or private using the access modifiers public and private, which define “sections” within a class.
+In C++, declaring members as public or private is done using the access modifiers public and private, which define “sections” within a class.

 class Person {